chetanagra/joi-azure/improvements.md

       container_access_type = "private"  # Instead of "blob"
     }

-  Add sensitive = true to avoid exposing URL in terraform apply
+  Add sensitive = true to avoid exposing URL in terraform apply or use managed identity to access blob container instead of url

     output "url_blob" {
       sensitive = true